Sauces

 10

-To store, place it in a container and spread a thin layer of olive oil to prevent oxidation.
-Store it in the fridge below 5-6 degrees for up to two weeks.
+To store, spread a thin layer of olive oil over the cheese in a container and refrigerate below 5–6°C for up to two weeks.

 Nutrition